ucam-smt/demo-files/Docs.dox/Tutorial.05.pda.md

 As can be seen, the symbols are a mix of target language symbols (1,2,11,384,...) and pointers to other automata (1004001000, 1004003000, ...).
 Conversion of the RTN is done by recursive substitution of these symbols by the FSTs to which they point, starting from the root automata.

-\subsection pda_replace Replacement: Translation by Converting RTNs to WFSAs
+\section pda_replace Replacement: Translation by Converting RTNs to WFSAs

      > fstreplace | head -n 3
      Recursively replaces FST arcs with other FST(s).